-15 January, 2019
+15 January 2019

 The 21st century is, without a doubt, the information age where anyone can become an entrepreneur.
 In order to make it in an extremely competitive market, you need not only an outstanding idea but also the appropriate project management.
 Even the Nobel Prize-worthy product is not going to sell itself.
-So what is the key to successful IT project?
-Let’s find out!

 Dream big and think ahead

 On a daily basis, millions of start-ups are being set up, mostly in the information technology sector.
-Numerous companies are willing to provide the newcomers with whatever they need, starting with easy access to financing.
+Numerous companies are willing to provide newcomers with whatever they need, starting with easy access to financing.
 The only thing required is this revolutionary one-of-a-kind idea that will conquer the world.
-I bet all of those novice start-ups dream of a successful project and joining the lucky blessing of tech unicorns.
+I bet all of those novice start-ups dreams of a successful project and joining the lucky blessing of tech unicorns.

-Unfortunately, according to IT industry statistics – about 90% of them is going to fail, never to come back to the market again.
+- Unfortunately, according to IT industry statistics – about 90% of them is going to fail, never to come back to the market again.

 To do so, they launch projects targeted externally or at the organization itself, which allows them to change relatively quickly and helps them to avoid dropping out from the race for customer’s attention.
 In this case, the consequences of potential failure are usually not associated with total disappearance from the market.
 However, they could lead to a major loss of the company’s value.

 Good ideas are dying, because their creators don’t listen to their target groups, don’t invest in modern technologies and neglect to follow market trends.
 When asked why a given company didn’t deliver, it is not an isolated voice in the crowd that says “because it wasn’t a successful IT project.”
 The project team has done everything it was supposed to, so how did it happen?

-How to make a successful project?
+How to make a successful IT project?

 You probably know that from the Project Manager’s point of view, a project is successful when a specific scope is delivered within a given time schedule and budget, with all the quality requirements met.
 Here is when we need to introduce two important terms: deliverables and objectives.